 The Project is a passive use of the land consisting of rack-mounted solar panels and ancillary equipment.
-As such, the visual characteristics of the Project area would change from cultivated cropland to solar panel arrays.
+As such, the visual characteristics of the Project area would change from grazing, crop land, and farm structures to solar panel arrays.
 Rack-mounted solar panels are generally less than 15 feet in height at their highest tilt.
 With topography consisting of rolling hills and valleys, and with many roadways located within the valleys, large portions of the Project site are in areas that will not be visible from roadways or residences.
 The Project will incorporate vegetative buffers where the project is visible from residences or roadways, thus there would be no significant impacts on aesthetics resulting from the proposed action.